thisissoon/timedance/content/releases/timedance-004-lurka.md

 +++

 <!-- Provide a summary/statement below -->
-Lurka debuts with some of his finest and most experimental work yet.
-Combing his trademark percussion patterns with rippling arps and deep sub bass.
+Lurka joins the Timedance ranks with some of his finest work yet.

 140g record, mastered by Beau Thomas.
 Black sleeve w/ sticker and centre labels – painting by Bruce